ProdatoAnalytics/jrs-rest-java-client/README.md

         .parameter("Country_multi_select", "USA")
         .run();
 ```
-Please notice, if you pass zero as number of page, you  will get all  pages of report.
+Please notice, if you pass zero as number of pages, you  will get all  pages of report.
-In this mode you don't need to work in one session.
-In the above code we specified report URI, format in which we want to get a report and some report parameters.
-As we a result we got `InputStream` instance.
-In synchronous mode as a response you get a report itself while in asynchronous you get just a descriptor with report ID which you can use to download report afer it will be ready.

 If you need run report in another time zone specify it using `forTimeZone()` method:
 ```java
 OperationResult<InputStream> result = session